 Planned power outages

-Planned power outages are sometimes necessary when we make improvements to the power system in your neighborhood.
+Planned power outages are sometimes necessary when we make improvements to the electric system throughout our service territory.
 Most of the time, we can do this with no impact to you.
-Occasionally, we need to shut off your power so our crews can work safely.
-We know being without power is inconvenient.
-We are committed to keeping you and our employees safe.
+Occasionally, we need to turn off your power for your safety and the safety of our crews.
+We know being without power is inconvenient and we appreciate your patience during these planned outages.
 We'll turn the lights back on as soon as we can!

 Notifying you ahead of time

-To give you time to prepare for a planned power outage we will mail you a postcard or post a note on your door.
-We will try to provide as much advance notice as possible, and will always provide at least 24 hours notice in advance of a planned power outage.
+We will notify you in advance to give you time to prepare for a planned power outage.
+You may receive a postcard, letter, email, or phone notification and/or we may post a notice on your door.
+We strive to provide as much advance notice as possible and will always provide at least 24 hours’ notice before any planned power outage.

 - If you rely on medical equipment dependent on electricity, have a plan to maintain use of your equipment during the outage.